ultraleap/Element/Language/ElementReferenceManual.md

         x = 15;
     }

-    # Does not identify a local x, recurses to global scope and finds x, resolving to 5
+    # Does not identify a local x within Foo, recurses to global scope and finds x, resolving to 5
     a = x;

-    # Immediately identifies the Bar defined in this scope indexing x within it, resolving to 15
+    # Immediately identifies the Bar defined in Foo, indexing x within it, resolving to 15
     b = Bar.x;

-    # Invalid, indentifies local Bar but indexing a nested y within fails
+    # Error, indentifies local Bar but indexing a nested y within fails
     c = Bar.y;

     # Identifies y locally, resolving to 10